Selbarins/pulse/README.md

 > **The app never tells the player their goal was wrong.
 It only tracks what the player decided, when they decided it, and what happened as a result.**

-Pulse is a mirror, not a judge.
+Pulses is a mirror, not a judge.
 Config changes are a sign of self-awareness, not failure.
 The game rewards consistency within whatever trajectory the player has chosen — not adherence to an old plan.

 ---